 I am attracted to growing a few varieties of cucumbers – lebanese, gherkin and apple being my favourites - because they are so easy to grow from seed.
 They need plenty of sunshine, well drained, fertile soil and regular watering, preferably directed at their roots, not the leaves.

 My most successful crop was grown, amazingly, in the hollows of a concrete house brick!
 One seed in each cavity filled with soil produced two plants that just kept on bearing, so that I was picking fruit every day.
 So prolific was the effort of these two, ordinary looking plants (heroes!) that I started to count and ended up with 153 cucumbers over a period of a few months.
 How’s that?

-Sunshine, sunshine – preferably for most of the day, although they also tolerate a partly shaded position quite well.
+How to grow cucumbers?
+With sunshine, sunshine – preferably for most of the day, although they also tolerate a partly shaded position quite well.
+And water of course!

 If you live in a cold climate you may have difficulty growing cucumbers except in Summer.
 In the coastal Australian wet tropics, where I live, Winter has the best results as Summer brings very heavy downpours and consequent sodden soil as well as oppressive, wilting heat.

 However cucumbers can be grown year-round over much of the country and in the high altitude tropical areas such as the Atherton Tablelands.

 They are great to grow on balconies and in small plots of land.
 Plant seeds directly into soil that has been mounded to assist with drainage.
 Make a little, shallow hollow in the top of the mound and plant two or three seeds there, about 1.5cm deep.
 Any plants that look less healthy than others can be discarded.
 As cucumbers are climbers they will appreciate a few stakes to help to support them and their developing progeny.
 Their tendrils will happily hold on to slim bamboo stakes or improvised string supports.